Complexity class: Computational problems

 Intuitively, a computational problem is just a question that can be solved by an algorithm.
 For example, "is the natural number $n$ prime?" is a computational problem.
 A computational problem is mathematically represented as the set of answers to the problem.
 In the primality example, the problem (call it $\texttt{PRIME}$) is represented by the set of all natural numbers that are prime: $\texttt{PRIME} = \{ n \in \mathbb{N} | n \text{ is prime}\}$.
 In the theory of computation, these answers are represented as strings; for example, in the primality example the natural numbers could be represented as strings of bits that represent binary numbers.
-For this reason, computational problems are often synonymously referred to as languages, since strings of bits represent formal languages (a concept borrowed from linguistics); for example, saying that the $\texttt{PRIME}$ problem is in the complexity class NP is equivalent to saying that the language $\texttt{PRIME}$ is in NP.
+For this reason, computational problems are often synonymously referred to as languages, since strings of bits represent formal languages (a concept borrowed from linguistics); for example, saying that the $\texttt{PRIME}$ problem is in the complexity class P is equivalent to saying that the language $\texttt{PRIME}$ is in P.

 Decision problems

-The most commonly analyzed problems in theoretical computer science are decision problems—the kinds of problems that can be posed as yes-no questions.
-The primality example above, for instance, is an example of a decision problem as it can be represented by the yes-no question "is the natural number $n$ prime".
+The most commonly analyzed problems in theoretical computer science are decision problems—the kinds of problems that can be posed as yes–no questions.
+The primality example above, for instance, is an example of a decision problem as it can be represented by the yes–no question "is the natural number $n$ prime".
 In terms of the theory of computation, a decision problem is represented as the set of input strings that a computer running a correct algorithm would answer "yes" to.
 In the primality example, $\texttt{PRIME}$ is the set of strings representing natural numbers that, when input into a computer running an algorithm that correctly tests for primality, the algorithm answers "yes, this number is prime".
 This "yes-no" format is often equivalently stated as "accept-reject"; that is, an algorithm "accepts" an input string if the answer to the decision problem is "yes" and "rejects" if the answer is "no".